moorejs/advent-of-code/README.md

 [Advent of Code 2024](https://adventofcode.com/2024)

-The code is slop, written optimizing for time-to-solution.
+The code is Python slop, written optimizing for time-to-solution.

 ### How to run